theninthsky/client-side-rendering/README.md

 This method has a lot of sense to it:
 <br>
-We would like the app to be visually complete in a single render, but we wouldn't want to stall the page render until the async chunk finishes downloading.
+We would prefer the app to be visually complete in a single render, but we would never want to stall the page render until the async chunk finishes downloading.

 However, since we preload all async chunks (and their vendors), this won't be a problem for us.
-So we should suspense the entire app until the async chunk finishes downloading (which, in our case, happens really fast):
+So we should suspense the entire app until the async chunk finishes downloading (which, in our case, happens in parallel with all the render-critical assets):

 ```
 createRoot(document.getElementById('root')).render(